reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 #### Week 7 (Oct.
 6 - Oct.
 12):

+-I created an interface called MultimediaControl, and the purpose of this interface is because all of the items on this production line will have basic media controls.
+Since this is the case, the interface will contain four methods: play, stop, previous, and next.
+None of these methods return anything.

+-I created an AudioPlayer class which will capture the details of an audio player.
+This class extends Product and implements the MultimediaControl interface.
+Within this class, it contains two fields: A String named supportedAudioFormats, and a String named supportedPlaylistFormats.
+Within this class, I created a constructor that takes in 4 parameters: name, manufacturer, supportedAudioFormats, and supportedPlaylistFormats.
+What this constructor does is that it calls its parent's constructor and sets the media type to AUDIO.

+-The methods from the MultimediaControl interface are also implemented, and within these methods, the actions are written to the console (Ex. play() methods prints "Playing" to the console).
+In an actual media player system, the code would instruct the media player to play, but for this program it will simply display a message.

+-The final method that the AudioPlayer class contains is a toString method that displays the superclass's toString method, while also adding rows for supportedAudioFormats and supportedPlaylistFormats.

 #### Week 8 (Oct.
 13 - Oct.
 19):

 #### Week 9 (Oct.
 20 - Oct.
 26):